konskons11/ViRAE/Supplementary/Readme.md

 **Supplementary table 1:** Virus taxonomy and representation by RNA-seq samples in the analyzed data of this study.

 **Supplementary table 2:** Frequency and taxonomy of the most contaminant species in the examined RNA-seq samples.

+**Supplementary table 3:** Comparative report of wall-clock run time of the BWA, SORTMERNA, and ViRAE methods which were examined in this study.